-- (1) Open Space shown in the Regulating plan shall be required in the location and size depicted in the Regulating Plan. - (2) Additional open space located in the interior of a block and behind buildings with no frontage on a thoroughfare shall be permitted. - (3) Additional Open Space may be permitted if determined by the Development Department to be consistent with the regulations and intent of this Article.
+- Open Space shown in the Regulating plan shall be required in the location and size depicted in the Regulating Plan. - (2) Additional open space not shown in the Regulating Plan, located in the interior of a block and behind buildings with no frontage on a thoroughfare, shall be permitted. - (3) Additional Open Space that does not meet the criteria of subsection (2) above may be permitted if determined by the Development Department to be consistent with the regulations and intent of this Article.